 The development of these documents profited very much from the lively interactions during the workshops and the training event and from the feedback through reviews of the draft versions of the reports.
-The document related to disposal systems was also shared with an NEA/IGSC 'Ad-hoc Group' on updating the 'Methods for Safety Assessment for Geological Disposal Facilities for Radioactive Waste (MeSA)' with some of them members providing very valuable detailed comments.
-As discussions continue in applying requirements management in waste management programmes, most likely these documents will see some further updates - thus, they should for the time being seen as 'living documents'.
+The document related to disposal systems was also shared with an NEA/IGSC 'Ad-hoc Group' on updating the 'Methods for Safety Assessment for Geological Disposal Facilities for Radioactive Waste (MeSA)'1 with some of the members providing very valuable detailed comments.
+As discussions continue in applying requirements management in waste management programmes, most likely the EURAD documents will see some further updates - thus, the EURAD documents should for the time being seen as 'living documents'.